Global asymptotic stability of the active disassembly model of flagellar length control: Nonlinear behavior

 If the system is initially out of steady-state, however, severing may result in a state outside the trapping region.
 This yields two phases of flow after severing: first, a horizontal flow to the accumulation point $L_\text{crit}$, and second a flow by the full dynamics to reach the global steady-state (green trajectory in Fig.~\ref{fig:lyap_sever}).
 As shown in the inset of Fig.~\ref{fig:lyap_sever}(c), this first phase of horizontal flow leads to an apparent delay in the response of the cut flagellum.

-One may reasonably ask the question of how a model derived based on a physical principles can lead to unphysical negative lengths.
-In this case, the origin of unphysical trajectories is the basal term $d_0$ in the disassembly model, which assumes there is a nonzero rate of disassembly even when the flagellum is very small.
-In the corner regions of the phase space, this basal term is greater than the rate of assembly and there is a negative growth rate at zero length because the long second flagellum leads to a tubulin pool that is nearly depleted.
-Note that this issue does not arise in agent-based models in which each tubulin monomer is represented explicitly, since in that case only assembly can occur when the flagellar length is zero.
-From this perspective, the modified dynamics essentially ensure that no more tubulin can be removed once there are no more tubulin monomers remaining on the flagellum.
+{ As mentioned above, the corner regions that lead to negative lengths in the original active disassembly model are not encountered in typical biological scenarios.
+One may nevertheless ask} how a model derived from physical principles could lead to negative lengths.
+In our case, this behavior arises because of the basal disassembly rate $d_0$ that appears in the model, which implies a nonzero rate of disassembly even when the flagellum is very small.
+In the corner regions of the phase space, this basal term is greater than the rate of assembly because the tubulin pool is nearly depleted.
+This leads to a negative growth rate at zero length.
+Note that this issue does not arise in agent-based models in which each tubulin monomer is treated explicitly, since in that case disassembly only occurs when the flagellum contains at least one monomer.
+Within the ODE model, the modified dynamics ensure that disassembly only occurs when there are tubulin monomers remaining on the flagellum. { Alternatively, one could rectify this issue by defining $d_0=d_0(L)$ to be a step function of length that turns off once a flagellum is sufficiently small.}